adzza/solana-trade-bot/README.md

 2. Navigate to the WebSocket section in your Solana Tracker dashboard.
 3. Copy your unique WebSocket URL (e.g., `wss://websocket.solanatracker.io`).

+##   Available Rooms for Subscriptions

+latest	Updates about new tokens and pools price:poolId	Price updates for a specific pool transaction:tokenAddress	Transactions for a specific token wallet:walletAddress

 ### Step 4: Add Configuration to `.env`

 Add your API key, RPC URL, and WebSocket URL to your `.env` file: